 2. Is the tool faster to run and return responsiveness to the app in the 1. geoprocessing pane, 2. floating window (limited to tools opened from ribbon or toolbar buttons that require shorter, focused interaction such as Calculate Field, Select by Attributes/Location, Add Join, and so on), 3.
 ModelBuilder, or the 4.
 Python window?
 The last three run in foreground execution mode which reduces the overhead and should execute faster.

-Try the actions listed here to reduce the load on the GPU and restore drawing performance.
+If you're experiencing drawing performance issues when working in 3D, try the actions below to reduce the load on the GPU and restore drawing performance:

 Start by reviewing ArcGIS Pro in a Virtualized Environment.